getlipa/lipa-component-library/README.md

 published to GitHub and can be added to a project with `npm install github:getlipa/lipa-component-library#{tag}`.
 To publish a new version of the library use the `npm run build` and then push a new commit with a tag to GitHub.

+This Library on the `main` branch is currently used by [webinvoice-ui](https://gitlab.com/getlipa/web/webinvoice-ui/).
+But there is a new version with Storybook for preview of the components and backstopJS for visual tests on the `new` branch

 ## Add a component

 To keep everything organised each component has its own folder inside the components folder.
 Each component folder